-If your business must pay state taxes, you will need a state tax ID number.
+You will need a state tax ID number if your business is required to pay state taxes.
 Review your state’s income tax, employment tax, and worker’s compensation insurance laws for information.
 Steps vary by state, so check state government websites.

 Open account(s) when you are ready to spend or accept money as a business.
 First, get your federal employer identification number (EIN).
-Other documents you will need include your business formation documents, ownership agreements, and business license.
+You will need your business formation documents, ownership agreements, and business license.
 Include a merchant services account if you will accept credit card transactions.

-Business structure (such as being a limited liability company (LLC) or a corporation provides limited protection for your personal property from lawsuits.
+Business structure, such as being a limited liability company (LLC) or a corporation, provides limited protection of your personal property from lawsuits.
 To protect personal assets and to fully protect your business, you will need business insurance.
 View the SBA resource on business insurance to learn the types of insurance available and what each type covers to determine what insurance you need.